 When You Get There

-Registration will ask you for your driver's license, SCCA card (if a member), and collect your entry fee.
-If you are not a SCCA member, you will fill out a SCCA weekend membership form good for five days and a discount on annual membership.
+Registration will ask you for your driver's license, SCCA card (if an annual member), and collect your entry fee.
+If you are not a SCCA member, you will fill out a SCCA weekend membership form good for five days of club membership and a discount on annual membership.
 Here they will also enter your class and number in the timing computer, and sign you up for a work assignment.
 No one likes work, but someone has to keep the event running while the other half race.
 Watching cars on course as a corner worker is a very good way to see how to go faster.
 If you mention that you are new to the sport, registration can usually pair you with a more experienced corner worker.

 After registration is an excellent time to go walk the course and get to know the path you will be driving.
 If in doubt, follow others around the course and don't hesitate to ask for directions.
 Events usually have an experienced member lead a novice course walk around mid-morning, so listen for announcements.

 Remember to get back into "street" mode at the end of the day.
 Burnouts, donuts, street racing, and speeding near the site attract unwanted attention.
 Please help us keep our site!

 What is it about?

 How is my car classed?

 For a new autocrosser, the main thing to remember is to learn and have fun.
 "Competitiveness" can wait, so don't worry about who or what is in your class.